SoldatovAlexandr/OmSTU/README.md

 # OmSTU gradebook

 OmSTU is an android app.
 It can get your marks if you are OmSTU student.
-Also the app will hava timetable.
+Also the app will have a timetable.

 ## Contributing
 Pull requests are welcome.
 If you want to help, just join [me](https://vk.com/s1dtv)!
 If you are ios or web developer, you also can develop this app on either platform.